myfempy

 Dependencies

-Myfempy can be used in systems based on Linux, MacOS and Windows.
-Myfempy requires Python 3.
+Myfempy can be used in systems based on Linux and Windows, MacOS (has not been tested), and requires Python 3 to running.

 Installation prerequisites, required to build myfempy